kgalleg/ShotEase/README.md

 To run ShotEase locally, create an empty directory and clone the project by running the following command in your terminal: ``` git@github.com:kgalleg/ShotEase.git```

 ShotEase uses a database.json file to store all data.
-To create the database, run:
+To create the database, cd into ShotEase/ and run:
 ```
 mkdir api
 cd api